liuxin0824/BCV-LR-discrete/README.md

 |Procgen|starpilot|**54.8 ± 1.4**|29.2 ± 10.6|
 ||fruitbot|**27.5 ± 1.5**|24.2 ± 2.0|
 ___
 In addition, we further conducted additional experiments in Metaworld.
 Only 50k steps are allowed for each task, with remaining settings similar to that of DMControl.
-Results demonstrates BCV-LR's wider range of applications and potential for generalizing to real-world manipulation tasks.
+Results demonstrate BCV-LR's wider range of applications and potential for generalizing to real-world manipulation tasks.
 |Metaworld-50k|BCV-LR|BCO|DrQv2|/|video|
 |-|-|-|-|-|-|
 |Faucet-open|**0.82 ± 0.20**|0.13 ± 0.19|0.00 ± 0.00||1|